Tern-Systems/.github/README.md

 <br></br>
 ## Contributing

-Contributors to the G programming language are to detail the degree of changes that were invoked at each commit stage.
+Contributors to the Tern Systems GitHub Organization are to detail the degree of changes that were invoked at each commit stage.
-Maintaining a high level of professionalism in work and communication is paramount to the integrity of the G programming languages and so the following guidelines must be followed:
+Maintaining a high level of professionalism in work and communication is paramount to the integrity of the Tern Systems GitHub Organization and so the following guidelines must be followed:
 <br></br>

 1. __Adhere to the Tern Systems Coding Standards__
-    * Follow established coding standards and style guides relevant to the Tern Systems project.
+    * Follow established coding standards and style guides relevant to the Tern Systems GitHub Organization.

     * Ensure consistency in code formatting, naming conventions, and file organization.
 <br></br>